 Range (m)

-Onset PTS Onset TTS
+PTS TTS

 13 100

-3.8.3.1.3.3 Impacts from Air Guns Under Alternative 1
+3.8.3.1.3.3 Impacts from Air Guns under Alternative 1

-Impacts from Air Guns Under Alternative 1 for Training Activities
+Impacts from Air Guns under Alternative 1 for Training Activities

-Training activities under Alternative 1 do not use air guns.
+Training activities under Alternative 1 do not include the use of air guns.

-Impacts from Air Guns Under Alternative 1 for Testing Activities
+Impacts from Air Guns under Alternative 1 for Testing Activities

 Characteristics of air guns and the number of times they would be operated during testing under Alternative 1 are described in Section 3.0.3.3.1 (Acoustic Stressors).
-Activities using air guns would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Activity Descriptions).
+Activities using air guns would be conducted as described in Chapter 2 (Description of Proposed Action and Alternatives) and Appendix A (Navy Activity Descriptions).
 Under Alternative 1, small air guns (12-60 cubic inches) would be fired pierside at the Naval Undersea Warfare Center Division, Newport Testing Range, and at off-shore locations typically in the Northeast, Virginia Capes, and Gulf of Mexico Range Complexes.

 These small air guns lack large pressures that could cause non-auditory injuries.
 The broadband impulsive sounds produced by these small air guns could only cause PTS and TTS for sea turtles within a short distance.
-Considering that an air gun would be shut down if a sea turtle was sighted in the mitigation zone, any TTS is highly unlikely.
-This is confirmed by the quantitative analysis, which estimates no PTS or TTS to sea turtles due to testing of air guns.
+Considering that an air gun would be shut down if a sea turtle was sighted in the mitigation zone as described in Chapter 5 (Mitigation), any TTS is highly unlikely.
+The quantitative analysis, for a maximum year of air gun testing activities, predicts that no sea turtles of any species are likely to be exposed to the received levels of sound from air guns during testing activities, in their hearing range, that could cause TTS or PTS.